aidan959/koleada-engine/README.md

 pip install aubio numpy

 These are the libraries used for beat detection.
 To run this code independant of the project, checkout the README in the songs folder.

+Also [here is a copy of my lib folder](https://drive.google.com/file/d/1e5zlKRoBxp9I9X_y2fmLJuYPG3kOZp-B/view?usp=sharing) - many of these libraries are not used anymore but we haven't had the time to clean it effectively.

+The project should be run from the Main file, located in src/ie/engine.

 Video Link
 https://youtu.be/4wFgNWSsPb8